dgrundel/woo-product-importer/README.md

 - A simple, free CSV product importer for WooCommerce.
 - Supports importing hundreds or thousands of products at once.
 - Imports images via URL or local file path.
-- Imports hierarchical category structures (see below.)
+- Imports hierarchical category structures (see *Importing Hierarchical Categories* below.)
-- Lots of other great features suggested by plugin users (see below.)
+- Lots of other great features suggested by plugin users (see *Cool Stuff It/You Can Do* and *Full List of Importable Attributes* below.)

 Once installed, go to **Tools** &rarr; **Woo Product Importer** in the Admin Panel to use.